Bayesian Calibration of the Intelligent Driver Model: Related Work

-There are generally two ways to consider the \emph{model inadequacy} part by investigating the serial correlations: (1) by directly processing the nonstationary data and eliminating serial correlations, such that one can safely ignore the \emph{model inadequacy function} and obtain stationary time series; or (2) by explicitly modeling the serial correlations based on specific \emph{model inadequacy functions}.
-For instance, Hoogendoorn \cite{hoogendoorn2010calibration} performed a differencing transformation to eliminate serial correlations, which then showed no significant difference between autocorrelation coefficients and zeros in the previously mentioned Durbin–Watson test \cite{durbin1950testing}.
+In general, there are two ways to perform model estimation in the presence of serial correlations: (1) by directly processing the nonstationary data and eliminating serial correlations (e.g., performing the differencing operation), so that one can safely ignore the \textit{model inadequacy function} and obtain stationary time series; or (2) by explicitly modeling the serial correlations based on specific \textit{model inadequacy functions}.
+For instance, Hoogendoorn \cite{hoogendoorn2010calibration} performed a differencing transformation to eliminate serial correlations, which then did not show significant differences between autocorrelation coefficients and zeros in the previously mentioned Durbin–Watson test \cite{durbin1950testing}.
 However, the information conveyed by the serial correlations is directly discarded, which prevents us from modeling the generative processes of observations.
 Another way is to explicitly develop the formation of serial correlations based on further assumptions.
-For example, state-space models (e.g., Kalman filter \cite{welch1995introduction}) regard the residual trends as a filtering problem based on Markovian assumptions.
-Dynamic regression models leverage linear regression and autoregressive integrated moving average (ARIMA) model into a single powerful regression model for forecasting time series data \cite{hyndman2018forecasting}.
-Stochastic processes (e.g., Gaussian processes \cite{rasmussen2003gaussian}) are also helpful tools for analyzing time series, which assume time series as manifestations of stochastic processes.
-These assumptions benefit the methods by deriving concise solutions but constraining some capability.
-For the main scope of this paper, i.e., calibration and simulation of car-following models, we use Gaussian processes to model the serially correlated residuals (i.e., for the \emph{model inadequacy} part).
-Gaussian process provides a solid statistical solution to learn unbiased model parameters, and more importantly, it allows us to understand the temporal effect in driving behavior through the lengthscale hyperparameters $l$, which partially explains the memory effect of human driving behaviors.
+For example, dynamic regression models leverage linear regression and autoregressive integrated moving average (ARIMA) into a single regression model to forecast time series data \cite{hyndman2018forecasting}.
+For the main scope of this paper, i.e., calibration and simulation of car-following models, we use GP \cite{rasmussen2003gaussian} to model serially correlated errors (i.e., for the \textit{model inadequacy} part).
+GP provide a solid statistical solution to learn the autocorrelation structure, and more importantly, it allows us to understand the temporal effect in driving behavior through the lengthscale parameter $l$, which partially explains the memory effect (see \cite{treiber2003memory}) of human driving behaviors.